zchee/golang-wiki/GoArm.md

 * ARM on Linux.
 You must run an [EABI](http://wiki.debian.org/ArmEabiPort) kernel.
 These are generally known as `armel` for softfloat (compatible with ARMv5) or `armhf` for hardware floating point (ARMv6 and above).
 * ARM on Darwin.
-* ARM on FreeBSD and OpenBSD.
+* ARM on FreeBSD and OpenBSD, NetBSD: ARMv6K or above is required.

 # Recommended Go version